2025 World Space Vision &

 Prizes and Opportunities

 The SVAC 2025 Virtual Competition awards top winners with up to $10,000 and promotes their projects globally.
-All participants receive astronaut-signed certificates, AI tool access, expert webinars, blockchain-registered project IP, SVAC Coins, mentorship, and the chance to showcase their innovations at the AI Space Summit.
+All participants receive astronaut-signed certificates, AI tool access, expert webinars, blockchain-registered project IP, SVAC Coins, mentorship.

 See FAQs for more details.